 Quick Review of the Federal Healthcare IT Subsidy Program

-Approximately seven years ago, as a member of various federal and state healthcare IT committees, I was part of a growing national effort to try to make next generation clinical software and EHR technology affordable.
-In 2011, we implemented a system of state subsidies based on a willingness of medical and dental groups to integrate best practices software technology.
+In 2011, a system of state subsidies based on a willingness of medical and dental groups to integrate best practices software technology, had begun.
 Most of the medical groups took advantage of these subsidies.
 However, since this was a lesser known program in dentistry, a much smaller number of dental groups and DSOs took advantage of the subsidy payments.
 If eligible, a group, DSO, or individual dental practice could receive over $63,000 per provider in subsidy payments over a six-year period.
-One of my DSO clients received a check for over $500,000 last year alone and is due to receive yearly subsidy checks through 2021.
+In fact, one DSO received a check for over $500,000 last year alone and is due to receive yearly subsidy checks through 2021.

 Yearly Technology Subsidies Still Available Through 2021

-The number of groups and DSOs that have contacted me and told me that they didn’t even realize they were still eligible for technology subsides has been eye opening.
+There are many groups still eligible for technology subsides.
 Many of them, either through previous consultants that left them in the dark or by just not having the right information, thought that after they received their year one payments, that was the end of it.

 Over the next four years, a group or DSO can receive subsidies for both providers who have been working previously, as well as any new providers who recently came on board.
 It is highly beneficial for a dental group or DSO to check with CMS to see if your providers are eligible.